MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Add the current selection to an existing or new todo list.

+### Replace geometry

+Replace the geometry of the current way with that of a  (in a second step) selected way, the algorithm tries to reuse the nodes in the way as best as possible.
+Tagged nodes in way will be moved up to an adjustable maximum (default 1m, this can be changed in the [Advanced preferences](Advanced%20preferences.md)), if they would have to be moved more they will be extracted from the way to give the user a chance to position them correctly.

 ### Upload element

 Upload the selected element (only available for a new or modified element).